openssl/web/docs/README.googledocs.md

 Using an add-on in Google Docs and using the result
 ---------------------------------------------------

-Unfortunately, it seems that there are things that have Pandoc lose track of what it's doing.
+Unfortunately, it seems that there are things where Pandoc loses track of what it's doing.
 I have not analyzed if it's a pandoc bug or if the ODT input was bad.
 Also, pandoc isn't very good at recognising code sections.

 The other option is to use an add-on in Google Docs.
 I've played with [gd2md](https://github.com/evbacher/gd2md-html/wiki) with fairly satisfactory results.

-Things to be ready for with gd2md are:
+Things to be wary of with gd2md are:

 -   It doesn't make a difference between ordered lists with numbers and ordered lists with letters, it makes them all numbered items.